 The program has been successful in preparing students for the PANCE exam.
 All students of the last six graduating cohorts have successfully passed the PANCE exam.
 Since 2015, students have scored above the national average for first-time PANCE pass rates.

 The most recent PA program alumni survey revealed that 100% of graduates surveyed were practicing as a licensed PA.
 93.58% of graduates reported success at finding employment within 3 months of obtaining licensure.
 Gradates practice in a variety of work settings and specialties.
 Of the 31% who reported ‘Other’ clinical specialties also included orthopedics, hospice, neurology, pain management, cardiology, critical care, and neonatal critical care.
 Graduates are practicing in over 15 states across the country with 31.9% working in medically underserved areas.

 The University of Bridgeport PA program accredited in 2010 and graduated its first class in 2011.
 The program was started to address the need for more PAs in the healthcare system and to offer a preventive approach to medicine.
 The program has been granted Accreditation-Continued status by the ARC-PA.
 For more information regarding accreditation status please refer to: https://www.bridgeport.edu/academics/schools-colleges/physician-assistant-institute.

 The program takes pride in having a student-focused approach, preparing our graduates to be skilled and competent in the clinical field.
-Since inception, the program has a graduation rate of 96.47%.
-UBPAI graduation rates have been higher than the national average graduation rates (93.5%), according to national data from the 29th PAEA Annual Report.
-The program has set an internal benchmark of 95% for the UBPAI program.
+Since its inception, the program has an overall graduation rate of 96.9% (284/293).

 Program Learning Outcomes